Last updated on March 30, 2026

 Pestilence is an ideal card to play, but it’s black, so let’s play Pyrohemia instead.
 In an EDH game you can trigger enrage on each turn provided you have red mana.

-Marath, Will of the Wild is an awesome enrage commander.
-Dinosaurs are already Naya () and let you play the best enrage creatures, and you can remove a single counter from Marath to trigger enrage on a given creature.
+Marath, Will of the Wild is one of the best Naya commanders, and works great with enrage.
+Dinosaurs are already Naya () and let you play the best enrage creatures, and you can remove a single counter from Marath to trigger enrage on any given creature.

 Creatures like Marauding Raptor, Raging Swordtooth and Forerunner of the Empire were designed to work well with enrage, so by all means use them.

-Green has a nice way of triggering enrage in the fight mechanic.
+Green and red trigger enrage in the fight mechanic.
 By having the enrage creature fight another creature, it’s almost guaranteed to receive damage and trigger enrage.
 Making your Ripjaw Raptor kill another creature and draw a card is a winning play.
 Savage Stomp even puts a +1/+1 counter on your dino before the fighting takes place.
+On the other side of things, The Last Agni Kai pits two creatures against each other and has a great chance of giving you extra mana out of it.

 Finally, enrage is a dinosaur-centric mechanic, so every typal dinosaur incentive goes very well with the mechanic.